Swoosh: Design and color

 Nike co-founder Phil Knight was adamant that his company's new logo be a simple design that is fluid and conveys motion and speed.
 The logo is also said to symbolize the wing of the Greek goddess of victory, Nike.

 When first released, the design was displayed in a variety of colors to stand out on the track from other shoe manufacturers.
 Nike primarily used the red and white color palette on its logo for much of its history.
 The red is meant to exemplify passion, energy, and joy, while the white color represents nobility, charm and purity.

-Until 1994, the official Nike corporate logo for Nike featured the name "NIKE" in Futura Bold, all-caps font, cradled within the Swoosh.
+Until 1995, the official Nike corporate logo for Nike featured the name "NIKE" in Futura Bold, all-caps font, cradled within the Swoosh.

 Brand image

-One of the most recognized logos in the world, the Nike brand is valued at $26 billion.
+One of the most recognized logos in the world, the Nike brand was valued at $26 billion in 2015.
 Nike spends about 10% of its annual revenue on advertising and promotions.
 Harvard Business School professor Stephen A. Greyser has described the logo as "the living, vibrant symbol of the firm".

-Nike has made effective use of the Swoosh logo in athlete endorsements.
-The endorsements of Romanian tennis player Ilie Năstase and distance runner Steve Prefontaine kicked off Nike's brand sponsorships and today they endorse hundreds of athletes.
-Nike's endorsements of Michael Jordan, LeBron James and Kobe Bryant in basketball, Shane Warne (until 2001) in cricket, Cathy Freeman in athletics, Cristiano Ronaldo in football, Tiger Woods in golf, and Roger Federer (until 2018) and Rafael Nadal in tennis are among the 15 biggest athlete endorsement deals in sports history.
+Nike has prominently featured the Swoosh logo in its advertising.
+The endorsements of Romanian tennis player Ilie Năstase and distance runner Steve Prefontaine kicked off Nike's brand sponsorships; today hundreds of athletes endorse the company.
+Nike's contracts with Michael Jordan, LeBron James and Kobe Bryant in basketball, Shane Warne (until 2001) in cricket, Cathy Freeman in athletics, Cristiano Ronaldo in football, Tiger Woods in golf, and Roger Federer (until 2018) and Rafael Nadal in tennis are among the largest athlete endorsement deals in sports history.